 What else can I do at Hatta Wadi Hub besides outdoor adventure activities?

-7. Go back in time at Hatta’s Heritage Village and explore Hatta town
+8. Go back in time to Hatta’s Heritage Village and explore Hatta town

 The Heritage Village also features the Bait Al Wali which used to be a ruler’s residence.

-Moreover, while walking around the village, you can also explore two round watchtowers built in 1880s are overlooking the mountain town of Hatta.
+Moreover, while walking around the village, you can also explore two round watchtowers built in the 1880s overlooking the mountain town of Hatta.

-Make sure to take a short walk from the heritage village to a palm tree farm known as Al Sharia site.
+Make sure to take a short walk from the heritage village to a palm tree farm known as the Al-Sharia site.

 Until today Hatta is leading a laid-back rural lifestyle.
-More than 550 farms operate across Hatta area, and covers 10 percent of its land.
+More than 550 farms operate across the Hatta area and cover 10 percent of its land.
 People are still cultivating palm trees and dates for their livelihood.

 Where to eat in Hatta?